MrBartusek/gif-picker-react/README.md

 ![demo](https://i.imgur.com/zVxBlkB.png)

-An [Tenor](https://tenor.comt) gif picker component for React applications that runs on [Tenor API V2](https://developers.google.com/tenor/guides/quickstart).
-This picker fits styling of [emoji-picker-react]([emoji-picker-react](https://www.npmjs.com/package/emoji-picker-react)) and can be used next to it.
+An [Tenor](https://tenor.comt) GIF picker component for React applications that runs on [Tenor API V2](https://developers.google.com/tenor/guides/quickstart).
+This picker fits styling of [emoji-picker-react](https://www.npmjs.com/package/emoji-picker-react) and can be used next to it.

 ## Installation